 Introducing Link and Launch

 Research tells us that every year a number of young people who complete Year 12 are not engaged in education, employment or training in the year after they leave school.
-The Queensland Department of Education will roll-out Link and Launch services in up to 30 school sites over the next 4 years to support young people who have completed Year 12 but are not in education, employment or training to navigate their options and choose a pathway that will equip them to successfully transition to study, training or work.
+The Queensland Department of Education will roll-out Link and Launch services in up to 30 school sites by 2022 to support young people who have completed Year 12 but are not in education, employment or training to navigate their options and choose a pathway that will equip them to successfully transition to study, training or work.

 How the program works